-Smooth Ratio Rod Movement / Rotate Drive Sleeve Test
+Rotate Drive Sleeve Test

-- 1. Shaft Locking Pin #61 inserted - 2.
-Vane Locking Pin #60 inserted - 3.
-Swing the Ratio Control Knob #21 back and forth so that the Ratio Rod #35 moves through all four positions.
-The Ratio Rod should move easily through all positions, between the two Drive Rods #36. - 4.
 Use your finger to rotate #19 Drive Sleeve in each of the 4 Ratio positions.
 The #19 Drive Sleeve should be able to be rotated in all but the 3rd or far left Ratio Setting.
-At that point, it may bind, but just slightly still free enough to be moved with the touch of a finger. - 5.
+At that point, it may bind, but just slightly - still free enough to be moved with the touch of a finger.

 For pre-2015 units with a thinner Drive Sleeve, the Drive Sleeve MUST spin freely in ALL positions.
 If it does not, re-set the Fork Arm as above and be sure to use a business card spacer.
-See instructions under Set #58 Fork Bolt Page 20
+See instructions under Set #58 Fork Bolt - Page 20